-Beginning in 2015, NYSHIP must comply with two sets of ACA provisions.
+Various requirement of the Affordable Care Act (ACA) have been implemented since 2011.
+Beginning in 2015, employers such as NYS, must comply with two sets of ACA provisions.
 The first set of provisions are the ACA employer shared responsibility provisions, commonly known as the "employer mandate."
-The second set of provisions are reporting requirements applicable to the State as a large employer and provider of self-insured coverage.
-Under the employer mandate, the State of New York is responsible for offering health insurance coverage to 70 percent of full-time employees in 2015 and 95 percent of full-time employees in 2016 and beyond.
-Compliance with these provisions is critical, as non-compliance could result in a penalty of \$400 million to the State.
-For the reporting requirements, the State is responsible for providing an individualized tax form, known as Form 1095-C, to all full-time employees and Empire Plan retirees by January 31, 2016.
-These forms must also be electronically transmitted to the IRS no later than March 31, 2016.
+Under the employer mandate, the State of New York was responsible for offering health insurance coverage to 70 percent of full-time employees in 2015 and is responsible for offering health insurance coverage to 95 percent of full-time employees in 2016 and beyond.
+Compliance with these provisions is critical, as non-compliance could result in a penalty of approximately \$400 million to the State.